AP Photo/Andrew Harnik

-Except, it was really only a vocal few.
+Except, it was only a vocal few.
 The rest who walked out?
 They just wanted an excuse to skip class.

 I bring this up only because there is a group of students in D.C. planning a walkout today in support of gun control and I can’t help but wonder how many actually care about the issue and how many just want to get out of their geometry class.

 Students in the D.C. area plan to bring their voices to Capitol Hill to send a message about gun control on Thursday morning.
 Teens have scheduled the protest on the one-year anniversary of a nationwide walkout to protest gun violence, which was prompted by the deadly school shooting in Parkland, Florida.

 Student-led groups “MoCo Students For Change” and “Pathways 2 Power” will lead approximately 21 local schools in a walkout.
 Starting at 10 a.m. on March 14, students will meet at the White House and march on to Capitol Hill, where student speakers and members of Congress are slated to make speeches about gun violence reduction and legislation.

 While MoCo Students For Change is a conglomerate of Maryland students that started individual organizations focused on mass shootings and gun violence in schools, Pathways 2 Power was founded by Thurgood Marshall Academy students after the fatal shootings of two peers, and looks specifically at the impact of everyday violence in their community.